rh-ai-quickstart/lls-observability/README.md

 ## Detailed description

-This telemetry and observability kickstart addresses the critical needs for Large Language Model (LLM) infrastructure.
+This telemetry and observability quickstart addresses the critical needs for Large Language Model (LLM) infrastructure.
 As AI workloads become more complex, organizations need:

 - **AI observability** into model performance, resource utilization, and distributed tracing
 - **Standardized deployment patterns** for consistent, scalable AI service delivery